by Martin Read, Plymouth University – September 2011

 On the south shore of Hooe Lake, to the west of the ‘Castle’, are the remains of the Roger/Rodger.
 This still had a reasonably complete shape in 1998 extending up to the futtocks, but has since been burnt and is starting to disintegrate.

-Apparently she was sold to a Plymouth fisherman in May 1974 and then on to a yachtsman who had Mashfords in Cremyll carry out some modifications but, when they weren’t paid, sold her for conversion to a houseboat.
+Apparently, she was sold to a Plymouth fisherman in May 1974 and then on to a yachtsman who had Mashfords in Cremyll carry out some modifications but, when they weren’t paid, sold her for conversion to a houseboat.

-According to Langley and Small she was originally a trawler built in Nieuport, Belgium in 1947.
+According to Langley and Small, she was originally a trawler built in Nieuport, Belgium in 1947.
 This was then sold to Brixham in 1966 and fished with the portmark BM172.
 They give the original length as 60 feet with 27.23 tons gross.
-However they also describe her as being ‘a small steel-built motor trawler’ even though it is clearly of wooden construction.
+However, they also describe her as being ‘a small steel-built motor trawler’ even though it is clearly of wooden construction.
 Either this is just a mistake made during editing or they have the wrong boat!

 The lower hull remains with ribs and bottom still intact.
-Concrete ballast is present along its’ length, between the ribs and above the keel.
+Concrete ballast is present along its’ length, between the ribs, and above the keel.
 The rudder and counter at the stern of the vessel have fallen away from the hull and lie scattered around.
 The present length is just over 15m or 49 feet.
 If you add on a bit for the counter and the bow, this could make 60 feet.

-The shape and structure of the hulk also fits with it being a trawler, with the remains of wooden bins used to hold the fish in the front part of the vessel and a massive pair of wooden engine mounts with bent over bolts for the large engine needed to pull the trawl net at speed through the water.
+The shape and structure of the hulk also fit with it being a trawler, with the remains of wooden bins used to hold the fish in the front part of the vessel and a massive pair of wooden engine mounts with bent-over bolts for the large engine needed to pull the trawl net at speed through the water.
 The large diameter hole for the propeller shaft also fits with this.
 The engine that can be seen on the hulk is too small to have powered a trawler and is most probably a generator belonging to the houseboat.
 There are also signs of the boat being refitted as a houseboat if you look closely enough.

 What memories or photos do you have of the hulks in Hooe Lake?